 Before buying a new home, understand what warranty exists and who is responsible for it.
 In some jurisdictions the builder is responsible for warrantying the home.
 In other areas, a third party warranty company is tasked with handling problems that occur after possession takes place.
 You may additionally have a government agency that oversees things to ensure homeowners have someone to speak with when things go wrong.

 One of the costliest and common problems in a new home is a problem with the foundation.
-Most structural claimsOpens in a new tab. that are made on new homes occur between the 4 and 7 year mark.
+Most structural claims that are made on new homes occur between the 4 and 7 year mark.
 So you have already been in a home for a period of time and might even be in the process of reselling the home when major problems are noted either by you or the purchaser.
 You need to be aware of what rights you have to have repairs made at no cost because they can be very expensive and often creep up several years after you bought the home.

 Consider a home inspection